 Struggling with depression, Keri turned to cycling as a way of trying to improve her mental health.
-Through Breeze and her local cycling club she found a supportive network of like-minded people that changed her life.
+Through HSBC UK Breeze and her local cycling club she found a supportive network of like-minded people that changed her life.

 A few years ago I was fairly fit and healthy, having recovered from terrible pelvic pain following the birth of my third child.
 I would run every week and often took part in 10k races.
 However, the pain would often creep back and one day my physio told me that I needed to stop running or the long-term damage to my pelvis would be quite serious.

 For a long time I felt a little cut adrift.
 I had only ever run, having never really participated in any sport as a child or adult.
 My husband was part of the local cycling club and has always been an ardent cyclist, but my experience on a bike was limited to occasional family outings and nothing more.

 As time progressed, without the endorphins from running and alongside feeling very lost after giving up work to raise three children, my mental health started to suffer.
 I went through a series of bad job interviews and was struggling to get out of bed.
 Something had to give and I eventually reached out to my GP who diagnosed me with severe clinical depression and put me on a plan for recovery.